 By nature, companies come from differing industries, have different business models, locations, size, and all have extremely different needs and distinct behaviors.
 A behavior norm for one firm or industry may be an early-warning indicator for a risk event in another.
 These companies will all interact with your product in a much different way.
-With that in mind, taking an out-of-of-the box model and trying to apply it to a broad spectrum of industries is extremely hard.
+With that in mind, taking an out-of-the-box model and trying to apply it to a broad spectrum of industries is extremely hard.

 On the flip side, risk vendors do know that there are a considerable amount of objective signals that can be captured and flagged.
 In order to capture all potential negative signals, the models generally err on the side of caution.
 What this means is that implementing a model will tell you a portion of what you’re looking at is a high risk, and a portion is a low risk, both of which can be addressed automatically.
 The tricky part is that there’s this large middle portion that the model can neither tell you is low risk or high risk — and that requires human eyes on it.
 This is where the investment in strong risk teams come in.
 These teams can manually review the flags, take the necessary follow-up actions, and improve the model and product based on qualitative feedback they’re witnessing.
 Human intuition also comes in handy, and this is something that models do not possess.

 4. Where are the deficits in these models?